The illusion of acceleration in the retarded Lienard-Wiechert electromagnetic field: Concluding remarks

 Postulate II.
 The interaction takes place between worldline segments of infinitesimal length, whose end points are connected by light signals.
-In the reference frame in which the source particle is at rest, the linear four-force density acting on the test particle is proportional to the product of the Coulombian electrostatic force with the ratio of the length of the infinitesimal segment on the worldline of the test particle to the length of the infinitesimal segment on the worldline of the source particle.
-This means that in our theory we take into consideration \lq\lq the thickness of the light-cone\rq\rq\ \cite{NicholasWheeler, brown}.
+In the inertial reference frame in which the source particle is instantaneously at rest, the linear four-force density acting on the test particle is proportional to the product of the Coulombian electrostatic force with the ratio of the length of the infinitesimal segment on the worldline of the test particle to the length of the corresponding infinitesimal segment on the worldline of the source particle.